jeffkreeftmeijer/enough.css/README.md

 # enough.css

-enough.css is a tiny (678 minified) CSS style sheet with most of the styling you'll need for that blog of yours.
+enough.css is a tiny CSS framework with most of the styling you need for that blog of yours.

+The base stylesheet is **153 bytes** minified.
+It comes with optional modules to (minimally) style links, code blocks, blockquotes and tables.
+It's responsive by default, but has a module to decrease font sizes on smaller screens for extra responsiveness.
+The whole package is **678 bytes** minified.

 > Websites aren't broken by default, they are functional, high-performing, and
 > accessible.
 You break them.